GavinZhengOI/LiveCodeBench-Pro/README.md

 llm_instance = YourLLM()  # Update with your LLM class
 ```

+And change the number of judge workers (recommended to <= physical CPU cores).

 ### Step 3: Run the Benchmark

 Execute the benchmark script: